bhavaniravi/airflow-kube-setup/Readme.md

 # Airflow Kubernetes Setup

 > This setup is used and tested in airflow 1.10.10.
-If you are setting up airflow for the first time use 2.x versions which has lot more features and is stable.
-It also comes with helm chart
+It's a good idea to use latest version of Airflow 2.3.x+.
+Need help setting up infrastructure and training your team?
+Contact me bhavanicodes@gmail.com

 The setup files are copied directly from airflow's repo and modified to fit the requirements.